ICTU/quality-report/README.md

 ANNOUNCEMENT
 ============

-**HQ will be replaced by [*Quality-time*](https://github.com/ICTU/quality-time).
-As of July 1st 2019, HQ is in maintenance mode.
-Only critical bugs will be fixed.
-No new features are planned for HQ.**
+**HQ has been replaced by [*Quality-time*](https://github.com/ICTU/quality-time).
+As of January 1st, 2021, HQ is no longer maintained.
+No bugs will be fixed.
+No new features will be developed.**

 ---